payalsin/F5-ACI-Labs/AppCenter-dcloud-workingdraft_pureansible/docs/dynamic_ep.rst

 |

+Scroll to the bottom and click save

 Now let's also create a **Survey** for this job template.
 Surveys set extra variables for the playbook similar to 'Extra Variables' as we did aboove but in a user-friendly question and answer way.
 Surveys also allows for validation of user input

 Click on 'Add Survey' button on the top right corner of the job template.
-Start filling the following

 |

 .. image:: ./_static/tower_dynamic_survey.png

 |

+Start filling the following

 - PROMPT: 'Tenant'
 - ANSWER VARIABLE NAME: 'tenant_name'